 Yes.
 For example, requesting the search from the professional patent searching company that we use will cost about $800.
-The additional cost from Tysver Beck Evans covers our professional services in requesting and reviewing the search.
+The additional cost from Forsgren Fisher McCalmont DeMarea Tysver covers our professional services in requesting and reviewing the search.
 Although we believe that we are highly skilled in managing and analyzing patentability searches, we know that we are not the cheapest attorneys that you could find.
 If you decide to go elsewhere, we encourage you to hire a patent attorney or agent to conduct or analyze your search.
 If you choose to obtain a patentability search from someone other than a patent attorney or patent agent, please keep in mind the following thoughts:

 - Be careful if someone offers you a money-back guarantee if you don't like the results of your search.
 These providers have a strong incentive to keep you happy so that you request further services from them.
 If they truthfully tell you that you do not have a strong likelihood of obtaining a patent, they will expect that you will request your money back and they will lose you as a customer.
 In other words, they have a strong motivation to put a positive spin on all search results, even when the search result is quite negative.